triangledirt/obj/CLASS.md

 ## infer from set to set

-obj also provides access to some statistical inference properties which you can use to calculate the likelihood (given the stream of objects you have observed) of an indicator set having a specific relationship with a target set
+class also provides access to some statistical inference properties which you can use to calculate the likelihood (given the stream of objects you have observed) of an indicator set having a specific relationship with a target set

 (for example) indicator overlap (which is the same as conditional implication) shows the degree to which the indicator set does *indicator overlap* with respect to the target set (the degree to which the indicator set implies the target set)